-Well happy holidays, merry Christmas and happy decorating.
+Well happy holidays, merry Christmas, and happy decorating whenever you choose to start.
 I hope these ideas spark some creativity and that you are possibly even more pumped to get the decorating started.
-Also don’t forget to use hashtag #ShowEmYourHoliday to show us your holiday decor (and for a chance to get featured on the blog).
+Also, don’t forget to use hashtag #ShowEmYourHoliday to show us your holiday decor (and for a chance to get featured on the blog).
 We love getting inspired by you.
 Ready…set… deck those halls.

 Love you, mean it.